on

 Lack of mentorship

 Members join associations mainly to progress their knowledge and network with those supporting their career progression.
-Inclusivity should be at the forefront of the minds of association leaders to ensure that staff and members can always find someone to provide guidance and mentorship within the organisation.
+Association leaders should be mindful of inclusivity to ensure that staff and members can always find someone to provide guidance and mentorship within the organisation.

 READ MORE: What do association members want?